Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Importance-based Selection

 The readability indices~\cite{young2023investigating} can be used to assess both quality (see Sec.~\S\ref{sec:qualityhandindex}) and difficulty of text samples.
 Specifically, samples with intricate grammar, advanced vocabulary, and inference dependency are deemed as difficult ones and can be used to evaluate robustness of models across benchmarks of various difficulty levels~\cite{smith2020strategies,kiela2021dynabench,ethayarajh2022understanding,belinkov2019analysis,nie2019adversarial,ribeiro2020beyond}.
 For specialized domains such as solving maths problems, the education level (e.g., elementary-level, high school-level, and university-level) determines the difficulty of samples~\cite{patel2021nlp,huang2016well,koncel2016mawps}.

 One of the pioneering studies on readability scores for difficulty assessment is to compute the percentage of difficult or easy words in one sentence~\cite{klare1974assessing,begeny2014can}.
 The words on a pre-defined list are counted as familiar words, and those not listed are unfamiliar, advanced words.
 Besides, the average number of syllables per word, the number of single-syllable words, and the number of multi-syllable words are also indicative in assessing the text materials~\cite{connatser1999last,carrell1987readability,zakaluk1988readability,dale1949concept}.
 Notably, there exist three representative readability metrics: 1) the Dale Chall formula~\cite{chall1995readability}, 2) the flesch reading ease~\cite{flesch1948new}, and 3) the gunning fog index~\cite{gunning1952technique}.
-Given these metrics, \cite{saranathan2024dele} conducts a thorough analysis on existing NLP datasets $S$ to select the most challenging subsets for efficient evaluation of LLMs.
+Given these metrics, \cite{saranathan2024dele} conduct a thorough analysis on existing NLP datasets $S$ to select the most challenging subsets for efficient evaluation of LLMs.
 The easiest and hardest samples from the TruthfulQA~\cite{lin2021truthfulqa} via these indicators are confirmed positively correlated with the actual complexity.
-The selection of difficult instruction-response pairs via Eq.~\ref{eq:data_frequent} allows the wider performance distribution of models under investigation, making it accurate to keep the relative rank of different models unchanged on subsets $S_b$.
+The selection of difficult instruction-response pairs via Eq.~\ref{eq:data_frequent} allows a wider distribution of performance for the models under investigation. {The introduction of difficult datapoints into the subset $S_b$ helps keep the relative rank of different models unchanged compared with that measured on the entire set $S$.}

-\paragraph{Remark} The computing of difficulty indices helps comprehensively analyze the robustness of models across samples and datasets.
-In addition, it also presents guidelines in curating and constructing discriminating NLP benchmarks.
+\paragraph{Remark} The difficulty indices help comprehensively analyze the robustness of models across samples and datasets.
+In addition, it also presents guidelines of curating and constructing discriminating NLP benchmarks.